 The record viewer shows the contents of the selected record.
 Text, RTF, and RTFD records can be edited directly in the viewer.
+EagleFiler knows how to display many different kinds of files.
+If it does not natively understand a file's format, EagleFiler uses Quick Look21 to display a preview of the file.

-There is also a bar at the bottom of the viewer for editing the tags of the current item.
+There is also a tags bar at the bottom of the viewer for assigning or unassigning the tags of the current item.